Better Breast Cancer Screening

 When to start breast cancer screening

-“Seventy-five percent of breast cancer occurs in women with absolutely no risk factors, and the incidence of breast cancer starts to significantly increase at age 40,” says Stempel.
-“One out of every six breast cancers is diagnosed in women who are 40 to 50 years old — that’s a lot of breast cancers.
+“Seventy-five percent of breast cancer occurs in women with absolutely no risk factors, and the incidence of breast cancer starts to significantly increase at age 40,” Stempel says.
+“One out of every six breast cancers are diagnosed in women who are 40 to 50 years old — that’s a lot of breast cancers.
 And if we want to detect cancer when it is most curable, we have to detect it when it is small and before it has had a chance to spread in the body.”

 Breast cancer among women in their 40s also tends to be more aggressive and faster-growing than in older women.
 This makes getting a screening mammogram every year even more important in this age group.